KartikPatekar/ITSP16/Documentation Team 16.md

 The bot uses a servo motor to rotate the sharp sensor by 180 degrees to get accurate measurement of all the obstacles around the bot.`

 ### Ultrasonic Sensor`
 An Ultrasonic sensor is a device that can measure the distance to an object by using sound waves.
-It measu`res distance by sending out a sound wave at a specific frequency and listening for that sound wave to bounce back.
+It measures distance by sending out a sound wave at a specific frequency and listening for that sound wave to bounce back.
 By recording the elapsed time between the sound wave being generated and the sound wave bouncing back, it is possible to calculate the distance between the sonar sensor and the object.

 ### Arduino communication
 Since the bot has 4 ultrasound sensor, a sharp sensor, a servo motor, a magnetometer, GPS receiver and GSM/GPRS module, it needs 2 arduinos to control all these devices.
 The two arduinos communicate with each other using serial i2c communication.
 The slave Arduino hosts the GPS receiver and GSM/GPRS module, while remaining devices are operated by master arduino.